Prologue

 We trudge single file back up the dark staircase.
 Thankfully, it brings us out near an exit, so we filter straight out onto the sidewalk.

 “Basil?”
-Kristen asks as we walk toward the corner of Fifth and Church streets.
-“Is everyone cool with that?”
+Kristen asks, stopping in front of a restaurant on the corner of Fifth and Church Streets.
+“Is everyone cool with Thai?”

 “Do you like Thai food?”
 Luke asks.

-“Love it,” I answer honestly, though I’d go along with whatever place the group picked.
+“Love it,” I answer honestly, though I’ll go along with whatever place the group picks.

 Pavel holds the door to Basil open, ushering Kristen in first before the rest of us follow.